Last updated: March 25, 2024

 Subject to the provisions of this Agreement, Pulse Labs grants to you a personal, nonsublicensable, nonexclusive license to use Proprietary Information solely to participate in Data Projects on behalf of Pulse Labs and its clients, and in accordance with any documentation or instructions supplied by Pulse Labs.
 Any underlying software, information, or Elements obtained by you in connection with Data Projects or Usability Testing, more generally, are deemed to be a part of Proprietary Information and are subject to all the disclaimers, limitations, and restrictions in this Agreement relating to Proprietary Information.
 You agree to use Proprietary Information only in the ordinary course of testing, and you will not reproduce or modify the Proprietary Information or any underlying ideas, technology, related software, or portion thereof.
 You agree that you will not rent, sell, lease, or otherwise transfer or allow access to Proprietary Information or any part thereof or use such Proprietary Information for the benefit of a third party.
 You agree that you will not reverse engineer, disassemble, decompile, translate, adapt, or disassemble any software related to Proprietary Information, or otherwise attempt to discover any such software source code or underlying Proprietary Information.
 You agree that you will not remove or export any Proprietary Information or any portion or direct product thereof from the United States or the country in which you have agreed to participate in Data Projects.

-Any Proprietary Information related to Data Projects in which you participate and Usability Testing, more generally, is extremely confidential.
-By consenting to this Agreement, you agree to protect and to hold confidential any Proprietary Information provided, used, or arising in connection with Data Projects in which you participate and Usability Testing, more generally.
+Any Proprietary Information related to Usability Testing is extremely confidential.
+By consenting to this Agreement, you agree to protect and to hold confidential any Proprietary Information provided, used, or arising in connection with Usability Testing.
 You agree that you shall not use or disclose (except as expressly authorized by this Agreement) Proprietary Information, unless such Proprietary Information becomes part of the public domain.
-Pulse Labs’ clients are third-party beneficiaries to this Agreement, which means that they may enforce these confidentiality obligations against you directly.
-In some cases, Pulse Labs’ clients may also require that you sign a Non-Disclosure Agreement directly with them.
+Pulse Labs clients are third-party beneficiaries to this Agreement, which means that they may enforce these confidentiality obligations against you directly.
+In some cases, Pulse Labs clients may also require that you sign a Non-Disclosure Agreement directly with them.
 Without limiting these obligations, you specifically agree to keep in absolute confidence and not to disclose or discuss with anyone, even family members:

 When you register with Pulse Labs to become a Panelist or fill out questionnaires related to specific Data Projects, you will be asked to provide information about yourself, which may include: